Flamefork/freefocus/README.md

 ## Changelog

+- 0.11.0 Extracted the jQuery-less core into `freefocus.js`
 - 0.10.3 Freefocus now logs errors to console and uses safe fallback instead of throwing errors
 - 0.10.2 Fixed `freefocus('cache')`
 - 0.10.1 Removed lots of jQuery calls from code, speedup is imminent